zspitz/dlr/docs/dlr-spec-hosting/current-issues.md

 Add to ScriptScope

-- .Parent -&gt; ScriptScope (returns null by default, must be set in constructor)
+- .Parent -\> ScriptScope (returns null by default, must be set in constructor)

-**GetMembersVerbose.** This would return something like IList&lt;Tuple&lt;string,flags&gt;&gt;, but it would support poor man tooling for objects or languages that wanted to report value namespaces or categorize names somehow.
+**GetMembersVerbose.** This would return something like IList\<Tuple\<string,flags\>\>, but it would support poor man tooling for objects or languages that wanted to report value namespaces or categorize names somehow.

 **Compiler options between REPL inputs.** Ipy.exe compiles the input "from future import truedivision", and then on the next line compile the input "3/2".
 How does the scope/compiler context flow from the first to the second?
 Maybe we can unify the VB SrcMetadata request with this to capture compiler options and let them be updated across compilation.